flutter/website/src/docs/cookbook/networking/update-data.md

 Ideally we will use this method to set `_futureAlbum` during `initState` to fetch the data from the internet.

-## 5. Let's get new title as input from user
+## 5. Get new title as input from user

-Let's create a `TextField` to enter a title and a `RaisedButton` to update data on server.
+Create a `TextField` to enter a title and a `RaisedButton` to update data on server.
 Also define a `TextEditingController` to read the user input from a `TextField`

 When the `RaisedButton` is pressed, the `_futureAlbum` is set to the value returned by `updateAlbum()` method.